The Revenant (2015 film)

-The Revenant is a 2015 American epic western action drama film directed by Alejandro González Iñárritu.
-The screenplay by Mark L. Smith and Iñárritu is based in part on Michael Punke's 2002 novel The Revenant, which describes frontiersman Hugh Glass' experiences in 1823.
+The Revenant is a 2015 American epic Western action drama film directed by Alejandro G. Iñárritu.
+The screenplay by Mark L. Smith and Iñárritu is based in part on Michael Punke's 2002 novel The Revenant, which describes frontiersman Hugh Glass's experiences in 1823.
+The film is a remake of the film Man in the Wilderness (1971).
 The film stars Leonardo DiCaprio as Glass, alongside Tom Hardy, Domhnall Gleeson and Will Poulter.

 In August 2001, Akiva Goldsman purchased Punke's manuscript.
-Iñárritu signed on to direct The Revenant in August 2011; in April 2014, after several delays due to other projects, Iñárritu confirmed that he was beginning work on it and that DiCaprio had the lead role.
+Iñárritu signed on to direct The Revenant in August 2011.
+In April 2014, after several delays due to other projects, Iñárritu confirmed that he was beginning work on it and that DiCaprio had been cast in the lead role.
 Principal photography began in October 2014.
 Location and crew concerns delayed production from May to August 2015.

 The Revenant premiered at TCL Chinese Theatre in Los Angeles, California, on December 16, 2015.
-It had a limited release on December 25 and a wide release on January 8, 2016.
-It was a blockbuster, grossing $533 million worldwide.
-It received critical acclaim, with praise for the performances, particularly for DiCaprio and Hardy, Iñárritu's direction, and Emmanuel Lubezki's cinematography; however, some criticism went to its runtime.
+It had a limited release on December 25 and a wide release on January 8, 2016 by 20th Century Fox.
+It was a commercial success, grossing $533 million worldwide and becoming Iñárritu's highest-grossing film.
+It received critical acclaim, with praise for DiCaprio's performance, Iñárritu's direction and Emmanuel Lubezki's cinematography.

 It won three Golden Globe Awards and five BAFTA Awards, including Best Film at both ceremonies.
 At the 88th Academy Awards, the film received 12 nominations, including Best Picture and Best Supporting Actor (Hardy).
 It won the Academy Awards for Best Director (Iñárritu, his second consecutive in that category), Best Actor (DiCaprio, his first after 5 previous nominations), and Best Cinematography (Emmanuel Lubezki, his third consecutive in that category).
 DiCaprio also won the Golden Globe Award, the Screen Actors Guild Award, the BAFTA Award, and the Critics' Choice Award for Best Actor.